Title 301 | Chapter 002 | Regulation 176REG

 Relinquish to the department, destroy, or leave afield all inedible parts;(e)

-Shall telecheck the animal by midnight on the day it was recovered if telecheck is ordinarily required for the species taken;(f)
+Telecheck the animal by midnight on the day the animal was recovered if telecheck is ordinarily required for the species taken;(f)

 Not take wildlife causing damage at night unless specified by a department representative and approved by the commissioner in writing on the Wildlife Damage Designee Form.(5)

-A destruction tag shall not be used except as specified on the authorization.(6)
+A destruction tag shall not be used except as established on the authorization.(6)

 Complete a Wildlife Destruction Tag Reporting Form issued by the department; and(b)